 However, if restarting fails to eliminate the error in your connection, then you can follow the methods mentioned below.

-A guide to resolve could not connect to steam network error
+A detailed guide to resolve could not connect to Steam network error

 Try these solutions one by one but before that, please backup your important steam data.